-Grab some hot cider and put the kids in the car to watch the light show timed to music on a home in Edwards Landing in Leesburg.
-The approximately 30 minute show runs from October 18th- 30th from 6:30pm-9:00pm.
-Donations are happily accepted and go to John Hopkins Children’s Center.
+Grab some hot cider and put the kids in the car to watch the light show timed to music at a home in Woodlea Hills in Leesburg.
+The show runs from October 13th-31st from 5:00 pm-10:00 pm.
+So tune your radio to 98.3 and listen to some Halloween class songs like Monster Mash and Thriller while the lights put on a show.
 Get more info here.

 This event is more trick than treat.
 This 60-75 minute walking tour takes you to historic downtown Leesburg businesses and homes while costumed storytellers share the tales of the buildings’ spooky pasts.
-Recommended for ages 10 and up, tickets are available for $30 online.
+Recommended for ages 10 and up, tickets are available for $35 online.
+Tours are scheduled for Oct.
+27th & 28th.
 Get more info here.

-Head to Leesburg on Sunday, October 31st to check out the parade as it makes its way down King Street between Ida Lee Park and Safeway.
+Head to Leesburg on Tuesday, October 31st to check out the parade as it makes its way down King Street between Ida Lee Park and Safeway.
 Bring your bag to collect the candy that will be passed out and be ready to wave at all the decorated floats, classic cars, and first responders.
-All children residing in Loudoun County ages 17 and under can also register to participate in the Kiwanis' Kids Costume Photo Contest.
 Get more info here.

 Cox Farms in Centreville offers a variety of fun fall activities.
 Buy your tickets online for family fun at the Fall Festival with attractions including multiple slides, hayrides, and farm demos.
 Looking for something spookier?
-Check out Fields of Fear every Friday and Saturday night (plus Sunday, October 31st) from 7:30pm- 11pm with 20 acres of frights and delights.
+Check out Fields of Fear every Friday and Saturday night from 7:30pm- 11pm with 20 acres of frights and delights.
 Get more info here.